OpenSTEF/openstef-offline-example/README.md

 # openstf-offline-example

-Very basic examples showing how you can use Openstf in a jupyter notebook on your local machine
+Very basic examples showing how you can use Openstf (github.com/Alliander-opensource/openstf) in a jupyter notebook on your local machine

 ## Instructions
 Install:
 pip install -r requirements.txt

 Run:

-## Links
-Openstf: github.com/Alliander-opensource/openstf

 ## License
 This project is licensed under the Mozilla Public License, version 2.0 - see LICENSE for details.